Income Protection Insurance For Contractors

 Yes, this should be fine.
 You must declare your pre-condition at the outset of your policy—the extent or type of injury impacts how an insurer will consider it.

 There are three ways an insurer deals with a pre-existing injury.
 Firstly, they may exclude it altogether from coverage.
-Then, they may include it but with an additional premium and finally, they may accept the condition in the policy at standard rates.

-Is income protection and critical illness different?
+Are income protection and critical illness different?

-Yes, there is a fundamental difference.
-Income protection insurance for contractors pays out a monthly benefit payment that is up to 70% of your regular salary—its intention is for you to be able to return to the workplace.
+Its aim is for you to return to the workplace.
 Critical illness provides a one-off lump sum payment if you live longer than ten days after diagnosis.
 It assumes that you may never return to the workplace.

 Other income protection pages (by occupation):